equinor/pyetp/README.md

 pip install -e .
 pip install --group dev
 ```
+After doing changes to the code, make sure to lint, format, check the types,
+and run tests and see that they pass.

-## Linting and formatting
+### Linting and formatting
-We use ruff as a linter and formatter.
+We use `ruff` as a linter and formatter.
 To lint run:
 ```bash
 ruff check
 ```